sonotley/python-deployment-docs/docs/install.md

 ## The installation script

-This is the Linux (specifically `bash`) version, both versions are included in my cookiecutter.
+This is the Linux (specifically `bash`) version, both versions are included (and more up-to-date) in my [cookiecutter](https://github.com/sonotley/cookiecutter-snoap).

 ``` bash linenums="1"
 #!/usr/bin/env bash